All the current and rightful anger over the failure of so many major

 They were formed as a result of out sourcing by Norfolk County Council.
 Initially this was of its property activities, which are quite considerable of course.
 From this beginning Norse has grown to take on more work from Norfolk, then Great Yarmouth, then Norwich City and now councils all over the UK use them generating a gross turnover last year approaching £180 million and gross profits of £40 million.

-Of course if we knew what the full time equivalent number was it would be easier to calculate true value but these days this is never mentioned.
+would be easier to calculate true value but these days this is never mentioned.
 It is why when retailers like Tesco arrive in a town they can trumpet 300 new jobs and the local media and others miss the fact that these are mostly low paid part-time.
 And the businesses that close after they arrive will mean the loss of at least as many jobs and the support of all the ancilliary business from solicitors to accountants and from plumbers to architects.

 Most people will be aware that in London for example very few key workers like those in health, welfare and emergency services, can afford the housing costs of the capital.
 To be honest I expect the same is true for too many workers here in Norwich.
 And it is not just housing, although this is alarmingly exorbitant in the UK, but the costs of commuting too.